Why is BMI a poor metric of overall wellness? Is waist-to-hip ratio a better alternative?

 Body mass index (BMI) that considers excess weight as body fat

-Body fat is a crucial factor in overall wellness, with too much of it cited as a risk factor for several chronic health conditions, including diabetes, heart disease, Alzheimer’s, etc.
+Body fat is a crucial factor in overall wellness, and excess body fat is cited as a risk factor for several chronic health conditions, including diabetes, heart disease, Alzheimer’s, etc.

 For several decades, health experts used BMI, a formula that uses height and weight to determine body fat, to assess a person’s risk for health conditions.
 However, according to a post in the Montreal Gazette, criticism is growing that BMI is a “crude, flawed, and overrated proxy for health”.